 Reading ancient Greek myths in Greece

 The children in second grade of the 2nd Elementary School in Renti, Greece are reading about the hero Odysseus from the ancient Greek myth.
 They are not reading about him in a children’s story book about Greek mythology.
-They are reading the translated original ancient text, which is not a work of literature one would normally expect to see 7 to 8 years old children read.
+They are reading the translated original ancient text, which is not a work of literature one would normally expect to see 11 years old children read.

-However, these children are participating in the REFUGE-ED project, and they are doing a dialogical literary gathering.
+However, these children are participating in the REFUGE-ED project, and they are doing a dialogical literary gathering [link to article on website].
 A dialogical literary gathering is a teaching method, which has been tested in a variety of different settings and has proven to provide good academic results.

 In the REFUGE-ED project the successful educational actions, such as the dialogical literary gatherings are combined with mental health and psychosocial support approaches.
 The aim of the project is to work closely with each of the 46 pilot site to uncover their needs and find out which of the successful educational actions in combination with the MHPSS approaches would best serve to improve the academic success, wellbeing and social connectedness of the children.